This is a film that pitches Jackie Chan into a battle to the death with John Cusack.

 So it's all good times.
 East meets West and everybody's happy… but oh no!
 There's another, eviler Roman army coming, this time lead by Adrian Brody.
 Why Adrian Brody?
 Because life is cruel and justice is a lie.
 Anyway Adrian Brody causes chaos, leading to the death of the schoolmarm, John Cusack and an annoying kid I hadn't mentioned.
 Then there's a huge battle of every army in the world against Brody's legion that somehow turns into a duel between him and Chan.
 Then the Queen of Pathia turns up and delivers some exposition that saves the day and the evil Brody is defeated.
 Moral: the Silk Road is good and Han Dynasty China was a bastion of anti-racist multicultural values.

-So I have a bunch of issues with this movie, but I wouldn't care about any of them if it was fun.
-Seriously, I don't claim to have seen a huge number of Chinese historical martial arts movies--but I've seen a few and they've all been fun.
+So I have a bunch of issues with this movie -- but I wouldn't care about any of them if it was fun.
+Seriously, I don't claim to have seen a huge number of Chinese historical martial arts movies, but I've seen a few and they've all been fun.
 No, they don't always make sense.
 Sure, when you see flying guys whacking each other with magic swords, you have to wonder about the historical accuracy.
 But they've got a rollicking exuberance to them that makes you forget all that.
-Dragon Blade is not like that.
-It's dour, slow, overlong and it would probably be depressing if I gave a rat's ass about any of the characters who die gruesomely.
+Dragon Blade is dour, slow, overlong and it would probably be depressing if I actually gave a rat's ass about any of the characters who die gruesomely.

 Seems to be a bit of a trend in action movies, these days.